Home > Mobiles

 My recommendations are:

 - Rebtel.com – Cheap international calls with Rebtel – save up to 90%.
 Supported in over 50 countries and you can call worldwide.

-Note: concerning the iPod Touch, most of the void apps for the iPhone also work on the iPod Touch but you have to be connected to a wi-fi network in order to make calls.
+These apps also work with an iPod Touch and iPad but you have to be connected to a wi-fi network in order to make calls.